oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

 Discount Options for Buy X Get Y (Same Product)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Buy X Get Y promotions mean that the buyer purchases qualifying X products and receives a discount off the same products.
+For instance, buy one get one free, or buy one get one 5$ off.

+.. note:: You can check out a video on `how to create the Buy X Get Y (Same Product) promotion <https://oroinc.com/b2b-ecommerce/media-library/create-buy-x-get-y-promotion>`__ in our media library.

 For the Buy X Get Y (Same Product) discount, provide the following information:

 .. image:: /user_guide/img/marketing/promotions/BuyX.png
+   :alt: The illustration of the Buy X Get Y promotion

 * **Buy X Quantity** --- Enter the quantity of X products the customer needs to purchase to be eligible for the discount.
 * **Get Y Quantity** --- Enter the quantity of Y products which the customer will get a discount for when purchases a number of X products.